 The WebSphere MQ connection between TOKYO and NEWYORK can now be broken.
-This is done by using the following commands: mqsiclearmqpubsub NEWYORK -n TOKYO mqsiclearmqpubsub TOKYO -n NEWYORK of WebSphere MQ commands must be invoked to define the channels and transmission queues that support two-way traffic.
+This is done by using the following commands:

+mqsiclearmqpubsub NEWYORK -n TOKYO mqsiclearmqpubsub TOKYO -n NEWYORK

 Now use the workbench to add the TOKYO broker to the WebSphere Event Broker network, and to the collective.
 The operation of a collective requires that all brokers have direct physical connections with each other (via WebSphere MQ).